 Business succession planning can involve a mix of strategies to proactively mitigate risk, protect assets and lawfully minimise tax.
 It involves consideration of appropriate business structures, taking out adequate insurances and using legal agreements to deal with contingencies such as the retirement or unexpected death or illness of a key business partner.

-We work with a range of individuals and businesses, including many family owned businesses, to ensure appropriate strategies are in place to protect business and personal wealth and that hard-earned assets are safeguarded in the face of life’s uncertainties.
+Our business succession planners in Adelaide work with a range of individuals and businesses, including many family-owned businesses, to ensure appropriate strategies are in place to protect business and personal wealth and that hard-earned assets are safeguarded in the face of life’s uncertainties.
 In doing so, we often collaborate with financial advisors and accountants to ensure a holistic approach is taken and that personal, financial and legal options are considered so as to best meet our clients’ needs.

 Choosing the most appropriate legal structure through which an enterprise conducts its business activities can help to minimise personal liability and protect assets.

 The incorporation of a company essentially separates the personal wealth and assets of its directors and shareholders from the associated risks of the company.
 The company is a separate entity and can enter into contracts, sue and be sued in its own right.
 Directors are not usually personally liable for company losses, provided they do not breach their fiduciary and statutory duties.

 Shares between owners can be transferred without upsetting the external structure of the company, providing continuity of trading and asset ownership despite a change in shareholdings.

 Holding certain assets in trust can help protect them from claims by third party creditors, provide flexibility in the distribution of property and income and achieve favourable tax outcomes.